|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 The spheromak mathematical model accurately predicts the experimentally observed geometry of plasma spheromaks.

 The charge motion path along the spheromak wall has both poloidal and toroidal components.
-In free space the resulting toroid cross section is nearly circular.
+In free space the resulting toroid cross section is circular.
 In a laboratory plasma spheromak, due to the proximity of vacuum chamber enclosure walls, the shape of a spheromak may be slightly distorted.

 Due to a spheromak's toroidal shape and the uniform charge distribution along the current path the surface charge density and surface current density at the outer perimeter of the spheromak wall are less than the surface charge density and surface current density at the inner perimeter of the spheromak wall.